kevin-riveros/react-ui-gen/README.md

 ---

+## What it is

+React UI Gen is a **prototyping surface**, not an IDE.
+You open it, pick a template, and describe the UI you want.
+Claude writes real React against *your* design system — the one your team actually uses, even if it lives on a private registry.
+The preview renders live in your browser as the agent writes.

+You're not running your production app here.
+You're iterating on components — fast, in isolation, against the real design-system contract.

+---

-## Why UI Gen?
+## Why not v0, Bolt, or Lovable

-Every other AI UI prototyper ships with heavy runtime infra **and** a fixed stack.
-UI Gen is the opposite.
+Every other AI UI prototyper ships heavy runtime infra **and** a fixed stack.
+UI Gen does the opposite.

 |                           | **UI Gen**       | v0                | Bolt.new                    | Lovable              |
 | ------------------------- | ------------ | ----------------- | ----------------------- | -------------------- |